rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 for (file in csv_files) {
     hourly_data <- read.csv(file, skip = 1, header = TRUE)
 ```
 Time is then converted into a desired datetime format.
-In this case we want hourly temperature data from May to September, 2021.
+In this case, we want hourly temperature data from May to September 2021.
 ```{r Cleaning Data, echo=TRUE, eval=TRUE, warning=FALSE}
 hourly_data$temperature <- as.numeric(hourly_data$temperature)
 hourly_data <- hourly_data %>%
   filter(!is.na(temperature))
 ```
-The daily average temperature is then calculated and converted into monthly average temperature.
+The daily average temperature is then calculated and converted into the monthly average temperature.
 ```{r Cleaning Data, echo=TRUE, eval=TRUE, warning=FALSE}
 daily_avg_temp <- hourly_data %>%
   group_by(date = as.Date(time)) %>%